bintracker/bintracker/docs/setup.md

 $ git clone https://github.com/bintracker/bintracker.git
 ```

-Next,install [Chicken Scheme](https://call-cc.org), version 5.0 or newer.
+Next, install [Chicken Scheme](https://call-cc.org), version 5.0 or newer.
 Chicken is available through most distro package repositories.
 However, for advanced users we recommend to build it from source and do a user install.

 After installing Chicken itself, you need to install the extensions required by Bintracker.